Achievable logoAchievable logo

 (spoiler)

 Answer: a.
-Lucy Manette clarifies a point about the prisoner’s arrival on board, and she explains what she saw while also saying that she couldn’t be sure about certain details is correct because Lucy clarifies that Charles Darnay did not board the ship alone, says that she saw two men looking at some papers with him, and explains that she couldn’t hear what they said very well.
+Lucy Manette clarifies a point about the prisoner’s arrival on board, and she explains what she saw while also saying that she couldn’t be sure about certain details is correct because Lucy clarifies that Charles Darnay did not board the ship alone, says that she saw two men looking at some papers with him, and explains that she couldn’t hear what they said clearly.

 d.
-Lucy Manette is interrupted during her testimony about Charles Darnay and responds by insisting on the accuracy of her testimony is incorrect because no one questions her testimony or suggests that it isn’t true.
+Lucy Manette is interrupted during her testimony about Charles Darnay and responds by insisting on the accuracy of her testimony is incorrect because no one challenges her testimony or suggests that it isn’t true.

 Here’s an example: